coredigitalsrvc/coredigital/ODM-Study-Reference.md

 Output: hi-res orthomosaic and model of 3D structures.
 Absolute accuracy below .1' targeted.
 Orthomosaics crisp building edges and no missing data targeted.
 Including RTK/PPK tagging of images AND Ground Control Points (GCPs) for ODM.

 ```
+auto-boundary: true,
-dem-resolution: .5,
+dem-resolution: 1,
 dsm: true,
 feature-quality: ultra,
 force-gps: true,
-gps-accuracy: .03,
-mesh-octree-depth: 13,
+mesh-octree-depth: 12,
 mesh-size: 300000,
-min-num-features: 64000,
+min-num-features: 32000,
 orthophoto-resolution: 1,
-pc-quality: ultra
+pc-quality: high
 ```

 ## Flag Descriptions

 ### force-gps
-When using RTK/PPK data AND GCPs, ODM will ignore the EXIF data in images unless you use force-gps.
+When using RTK/PPK data AND GCPs, ODM will prefer GCPs over GPS coordinates in EXIF.
 By using this flag, both EXIF and GCP data will be used in processing.

 [Source 1](https://community.opendronemap.org/t/webodm-for-survey-usage/4869)

 ### gps-accuracy
 When using RTK/PPK set gps-accuracy flag to either .1m or 2x the expected vertical accuracy (i.e. .05' ft = .015m and doubled is .03m).

 .1m is a measurement thrown around the ODM forums when using RTK.
-2x the expected vertical is from one of the maintainers of ODM but other anecdotes say tightening this up too much can cause some issues.
+2x the expected vertical is from one of the maintainers of ODM.

 [Source-1](https://community.opendronemap.org/t/odm-settings-gps-accuracy-and-textering-nadir-weight/11059)